okravi/okravi/README.md

-Hi there 👋
+Hey, I'm Alex!  👋
-I'm a
+I'm learning Kotlin and strive to bring clean and performative code to the table.
 NOW

     ✨